What Are the 4 Bases in a Relationship & Their Meaning

 - Continue checking in during and after intimacy.

 Since this involves intimacy, it’s also worth gently considering physical health, both yours and your partner’s.
-As relationships progress through different stages, having a calm and respectful conversation about testing can be a natural and caring part of building mutual trust.
+These relationship stages progress eventually; having a calm and respectful conversation about testing can be a natural and caring part of building mutual trust.

-In today’s more open conversations about sexuality, some people feel that using baseball metaphors to describe intimacy can seem outdated or unnecessary.
+In today’s more open conversations about sexuality, some people feel that using baseball metaphors to explain intimacy levels can seem outdated or unnecessary.
 Many are rethinking how closeness develops, choosing fluid communication over fixed stages.

 Still, while these coded terms can feel a bit playful or even silly, they also offer a lighthearted way to talk about something deeply personal.
 Sometimes, a little humor helps ease discomfort.

-Alongside the idea of relationship bases, there are a few other baseball-inspired phrases you might hear… fun wordplay borrowed straight from the dugout.
+Alongside the idea of bases in a relationship, there are a few other baseball-inspired phrases you might hear… fun wordplay borrowed straight from the dugout.

 - Grand slam: Often used to describe reaching the highest level of sexual intimacy.
 Some people use it to mean intercourse where both partners feel fully satisfied, while others apply it broadly to advanced sexual experiences.